-Real-time measurement of fine particles in stack emission gases is an important component of continuous environmental monitoring for PM10 and PM2.5.
-We developed a porous tube dilutor (using both hot and cold dilution) to measure fine, but not condensable, particles in highly humid gas emissions, and compared our dilutor to a commercial ejector-type dilutor.
+Real-time measurement of fine particles in stack emission gases is an important component in continuous environmental monitoring of PM10 and PM2.5.
+We developed a porous tube dilutor (using both hot and cold dilution) to measure fine, but not condensable, particles in highly humid gas emissions and compared our device to a commercial ejector-type dilutor.
 Particle size distributions were measured in emissions from a diesel engine and a coal-fired boiler.
-The porous tube dilutor successfully measured particles in accumulation mode, including relatively large particles over 3 µm in diameter (without nuclei) whereas the ejector dilutor detected some condensable particles but could not detect large particles.
+The porous tube dilutor successfully measured particles in accumulation mode, including relatively large particles over 3 µm in diameter (without nuclei), whereas the ejector dilutor detected some condensable particles but could not detect large particles.
 The porous tube dilutor successfully removed condensed water droplets generated by a humidifier in a 30-m3 chamber.